-- Maintain a register of the algorithms and models used, showing their performance on measures of bias - Ensure collaborative partnership with Māori in project governance and the development and use of algorithms and models - · Ensure meaningful Māori participation in institutional algorithm self-assessment processes
+- Enhance productivity and efficiency across all government sectors by leveraging AI technologies to optimise operations, reduce costs, and improve service delivery to the public. - Maintain a register of the algorithms and models used, showing their performance on measures of bias - Ensure collaborative partnership with Māori in project governance and the development and use of algorithms and models - Ensure meaningful Māori participation in institutional algorithm self-assessment processes

-Inclusion and Social Wellbeing: Use AI to promote social and inclusive growth and ensure that the AI community is inclusive of diverse backgrounds and perspectives [12].
+Inclusion and Social Wellbeing: Use AI to promote social and inclusive growth and ensure that the AI community is inclusive of diverse backgrounds and perspectives [32].